epiviz/epiviz.github.io.old/_drafts/new-epivizr-release.md

 Previous versions of `epivizr` used the {{ site.epiviz }} web application hosted at the University of Maryland as the front-end for UI.
 In this new version, we bundle the `JavaScript` source for the {{ site.epiviz }} UI in the `epivizr` package which allows `R` to serve as it's own web host.
 Like [Shiny](http://shiny.rstudio.com/), we use the `httpuv` package to serve the interactive application.
 In fact, lots of thanks to [Joe Cheng](http://github.com/jcheng5) and [RStudio](http://rstudio.com) for helping to make this happen!

 A genome browser without a genome is not very useful, so you need to tell it about the genome annotation you want to use.
 One place in `Bioconductor` where you can get genome annotation information is in their `OrganismDb` packages.

+(Make sure you have version 1.4.2 installed to follow along!
+Just run `biocLite("epivizr")` to get it).
 The `startStandalone` function can take an object of this class and start the UI with that genome and its gene annotation loaded.
 Here's how you can browse the mouse genome with Bioconductor:

 ```r
 library(epivizr)